OffchainLabs/arbitrum-docs/arbitrum-docs/node-running/command-line-options.md

       --node.batch-poster.compression-level int                                                         batch compression level (default 11)
       --node.batch-poster.das-retention-period duration                                                 In AnyTrust mode, the period which DASes are requested to retain the stored batches. (default 360h0m0s)
       --node.batch-poster.data-poster.max-mempool-transactions uint                                     the maximum number of transactions to have queued in the mempool at once (0 = unlimited) (default 64)
-      --node.batch-poster.data-poster.max-queued-transactions uint                                      the maximum number of unconfirmed transactions to track at once (0 = unlimited)
+      --node.batch-poster.data-poster.max-queued-transactions int                                       the maximum number of unconfirmed transactions to track at once (0 = unlimited)
       --node.batch-poster.data-poster.min-fee-cap-gwei float                                            the minimum fee cap to post transactions at
       --node.batch-poster.data-poster.min-tip-cap-gwei float                                            the minimum tip cap to post transactions at (default 0.05)
       --node.batch-poster.data-poster.redis-signer.dangerous.disable-signature-verification             disable message signature verification